syeandel/Einstein_IFE/README.md

 ### NaCl Slab to Einstein Crystal

+The slab calculation is performed almost identically to the NaCl bulk calculation.
+Consequntly, only the small modifications required to run on slabs will be covered here.

-In the slab calculations the correction of [Balleneggar *et al.*](https://doi.org/10.1063/1.3216473) is applied.
+In all the slab calculations the correction of [Balleneggar *et al.*](https://doi.org/10.1063/1.3216473) is applied.
 This correction is only strictly required for slabs with a dipole or charge, but has minimal computational overhead and is also included here as an example.